dfrappart/training-terraform-intro-labs/labs/03_CreateSQLDatabase.md

 ### Before you start

-- Ensure Terraform (version >= 1.0.0) is installed and available from system's PATH.
+- Ensure Terraform (version >= 1.0.0) is installed and available from system PATH.
 - Ensure Azure CLI is installed.
 - Check your access to the Azure Subscription and Resource Group provided for this training.
 - Your environment is setup and ready to use from the lab *1-Setup environment*.

 ### Exercise 1: Deploy an Azure SQL Database

+#### Use your existing Resource Group

-Create a `data.tf` file, and add the following `data` block to reference your Storage Account:
+Create a `data.tf` file, and add the following `data` block to reference your Resource Group:

 ```hcl
 data "azurerm_resource_group" "training_rg" {